This post is about how to bash commands and programming tutorials with examples.

 Bash Shell Variable

-variable are basic blocks of any programming language.
-Shell and bash script programming provide variables like others.
+Variables form the fundamental building blocks of any programming language.
+Shell and bash script programming offer variables, much like other languages.

 variableName: